raspberrypilearning/sensing-science/lesson-4/lesson.md

 1. Wrap the Raspberry Pi in a material to keep the baby warm.
 1. Start the code and enter a suitable filename for the results.
 1. Enter the number of results required and the interval between each measurement.
-1. Allow the Raspberry Pi and Sense Hat to warm up for approximately 10 minutes
+1. Allow the Raspberry Pi and Sense HAT to warm up for approximately ten minutes
 1. When instructed remove the heat source and rewrap the Pi
-1. Leave the Raspberry Pi and Sense Hat to cool down.
+1. Leave the Raspberry Pi and Sense HAT to cool down.
 1. Once the results have been collected they will be written to a file which can be analyzed with Excel.
 1. Repeat with a range of different materials.
 Start with a fresh hot water bottle each time.

-Images to be inserted here.

 ##Analysis of the results

 - Once the results have been saved the file can be accessed by importing into a spreadsheet or by printing out the raw data file.
-- Students to plot a graph of the temperature against time for the black and silver can.
+- Students to plot a graph of the temperature against time.

 ##Plenary